marekjm/viuavm/docs/design/stages_of_execution.markdown

 phase of an execution the state of registers is not modified.
 This is not always possible.
 The guarantees provided by each instruction are listed in that instruction's specification.

+Long running instructions (e.g. call to a foreign function, receiving a message, waiting for I/O operation to complete) can be interrupted while "in-flight" during their "execute" phase.
+This must be allowed to make it possible to kill a process that gets stuck (similarly to what SIGKILL does).